profssribeiro/calango/README.md

 # How to cite

 Ribeiro, S. R. (2025).
 PHP Calango framework and digital transformation: An introductory guide for beginners.
 Iberoamerican Journal of Applied Computing,  13(1).
-[Link]([https://www.genome.gov/](https://revistas.uepg.br/index.php/ijac/article/view/24848))
+[Available at:] (https://revistas.uepg.br/index.php/ijac/article/view/24848)